Members’ Zone

 DRRL rules can be found here

-2022 was a great year of racing for the Harriers, the Ladies team came 3rd in the League, with the Men coming in 4th place.
-Both teams maintained their places in the First divisions for the 2023 season and hope to stay in these divisions when the league splits into 3 division from 2024.
-We also had a couple of age category winners in Maria Everett and Louise Austin, so great running all round!!
+2023 was a great year of racing for the Harriers, the Ladies team came 4th in the League, with the Men coming in 5th place.
+Both teams maintained their places in the First divisions with the leagues splitting into 3 for 2024.
+We also had a couple of age category winners in Maria Everett and Heather Khoshnevis and Mark and Maria Everett also both completed DRRL fidelity (all 12 DRRL races), so great running all round!!

 2023 Race reports: